LearnWeb3DAO/Building-a-DAO/README.md

   Now that you have installed Hardhat, we can setup a project.
 Execute the following command in your terminal.

+- In the same directory where you installed Hardhat run:

   ```bash
   npx hardhat
+  ```

+  - Select `Create a basic sample project`
+  - Press enter for the already specified `Hardhat Project root`
+  - Press enter for the question on if you want to add a `.gitignore`
+  - Press enter for `Do you want to install this sample project's dependencies with npm (@nomiclabs/hardhat-waffle ethereum-waffle chai @nomiclabs/hardhat-ethers ethers)?`

+    Now you have a hardhat project ready to go!

+    If you are not on mac, please do this extra step and install these libraries as well :)

+    ```bash
+    npm install --save-dev @nomiclabs/hardhat-waffle ethereum-waffle chai @nomiclabs/hardhat-ethers ethers
     ```

   and press `Enter` for all the questions (Choose the `Create a basic sample project`) option.